 - For citrus, use lemon, lime, or orange (or try all 3!).
 Of these, lime is the strongest.

-- For Grilled Salmon in Foil, I’ve been loving the flavor of melted butter.
+- For grilled salmon, I’ve been loving the flavor of melted butter.
 Two tablespoons are all you need for a full 1 ½ pounds of fish.
 Worth it!

 - For seasonings, I like minced fresh garlic, along with plenty of kosher salt and black pepper.